Primary tabs

 View All People

-Professor Kurtz’s research focuses on Afro-Brazilian music, sound, movement and dance practices.
-She teaches courses on topics such as ethnographic methods, ethnomusicology, sound and dance studies, and (Afro-)Latin American music.
+Professor Kurtz’s research focuses on Afro-Brazilian music, sound, movement, and dance practices.
+She teaches courses on topics such as ethnographic methods, ethnomusicology, sound and dance studies, jazz, and American popular music.

 Courses: